 My husband, Jim, is not only my partner in life but also in business.

 He is very good at managing the day-to-day details of our house and our business.
 Under his watchful eye, no receipt goes unposted, no invoice goes unpaid and no bed goes unmade.
 As a child, Jim didn’t color much but he always, always colored inside the lines.
 Black is his favorite color.

 If you ever stop by our shop on a Tuesday, you’ll be treated to country music.
-Lauren likes to two-step while she makes Badge in a Bag kits and Tuesday is the day she picks the music and country really gets her moving.
+Lauren likes to two-step while she makes Badge in a Bag kits and country really gets her moving.
 You’d be amazed at how fast those kits fill the shelf.

 With a background in English, Chris is as cool as a cucumber and also our main SWAP kit maker!
 He’s got most of them memorized, so when the orders come rolling in, he cranks them out like no tomorrow!

 Laura is the genius behind the MakingFriends Girl Scout Leader 411 Facebook page!